-Do you remember playing the game “telephone” in elementary school?
+Sometimes we view prayer like the old childhood game “telephone”.
+Do you remember playing that game in elementary school?
 Everyone sits in a circle and a special “secret” is whispered into a child’s ear.
 The secret is passed around the circle, one whisper at a time, until everyone has heard the message.
-By the time the message has made it around the circle, usually the secret has been so distorted that it is hardly recognized by the one who began the game.
+By the time the message has made it around the circle, usually the secret has been so distorted that it is hardly recognized by the person who started the game!

 The first account of people praying can be found in Genesis 4:26,